microsoft/pxt-microbit/docs/projects/v2-morse-code.md

 })
 ```

-## Playing a sound
+## 8. Playing a sound

 The new @boardname@s have built-in speakers!
-Let's use them to play a sound that corresponds to the message being sent. 🔊🎵
+Let's use them to play a sound that corresponds to the message being sent to Sky. 🔊🎵

 ---